askl56/PrimeTime/readme.md

 To run the program, run ```main.rb```

 By default the app will return a 10 column and row times table of prime numbers.
-However, by appending ```--count <integer>``` and replacing ```<integer``` with an integer of your choosing, you can make the table as large or as small as you like.
+However, by appending ```--count <integer>``` and replacing ```<integer>``` with an integer of your choosing, you can make the table as large or as small as you like.

 In order to check tests and functionality, run ```rspec spec```

-Standard Output with no parameters given should look like
+Standard Output with no parameters given should look like this.

 ```
    |  2|  3|  5|  7| 11| 13| 17| 19| 23| 29|